RAE-NWM: Navigation World Model in Dense Visual Representation Space: Extended Evaluation on Sequential Rollouts

 \section{Extended Evaluation on Sequential Rollouts}

-To provide a more comprehensive assessment of long-horizon generation capabilities across diverse environments, we expand upon the open-loop sequential rollout evaluation presented in the main text.
-Specifically, we present the quantitative metrics and qualitative visualizations for the RECON and SCAND datasets over a 16-second prediction horizon.
+To provide a more comprehensive assessment of long-horizon generation across diverse environments, we expand the open-loop sequential rollout evaluation with additional quantitative metrics and qualitative examples on RECON, SCAND, SACSoN, and Matterport3D.